 Harvard Kennedy School is proud of its energetic involvement in the world.
 To better understand how to solve public problems by improving policy and leadership, we engage directly with policymakers, public leaders, governments, nonprofit organizations, and for-profit businesses whose activities affect those problems.
 However, we recognize that such engagement can raise questions about perceived and potential conflicts of interest, so we disclose publicly the key professional activities of our faculty outside the Kennedy School.

 Here is a list of those organizations and my relationship to each of them:

 - Common Cause.
-Serves on the National Governing Board
+National Governing Board

 - Deliberative Democracy Consortium, Executive Committee

 - Everyday Democracy(Paul J. Aicher Foundation), Board of Directors